seoscribe/editor/README.md

 Data is stored to `localStorage` and the text written can be exported to `txt`,`html`,`rtf`, `docx` and `pdf`.

-A ServiceWorker is included to enable immediate load.
+A ServiceWorker is included to enable offline use and prefetching of resources.